International Non-Proprietary Name (INN): piracetam

 Pharmacological action: nootropic, antihypoxic, cerebroprotective

-It does not bind with blood plasma proteins.
-Piracetam accumulates selectively in tissues of the cerebral cortex, mainly in the frontal, parietal and occipital lobes, in the cerebellum, and in basal nuclei.
+Distribution: Does not bind with blood plasma proteins.
+Distribution volume is about 0.6 l/kg.
 Piracetam penetrates through the blood-brain barrier and placental barrier.
+Animal studies showed that piracetam accumulates selectively in tissues of the cerebral cortex, mainly in the frontal, parietal and occipital lobes, in the cerebellum, and in basal nuclei.

-The half-life is 4-5 hours from the blood plasma and 8.5 hours from the cerebrospinal fluid.
-80–100% of piracetam is excreted in the unchanged form by the kidneys through kidney filtration.
-The total clearance of piracetam in healthy volunteers is 86 ml/min.
-The half-life is prolonged in case of kidney failure.
-Pharmacokinetics in patients with liver failure does not change.
+Excretion: The half-life is 4-5 hours from the blood plasma and 8.5 hours from the cerebrospinal fluid.
+The half-life does not depend on the route of administration.
+80–100% of piracetam is excreted in the unchanged form by the kidneys through the glomerular filtration.
+The total clearance of piracetam for healthy volunteers is 80–90 ml/min.
+The half-life is prolonged in case of kidney failure (in case of terminal chronic kidney failure – up to 59 hours).
+The pharmacokinetics of piracetam for patients with liver failure does not change.

 - symptomatic treatment of the psycho-organic syndrome (including elderly patients with memory loss, dizziness, reduced ability to concentrate, mood changes, behavioral disorder, gait disorder, as well as patients with Alzheimer’s disease and senile Alzheimer-type dementia);

-- treatment of consequences of an ischemic stroke, such as speech disorders, emotional, motor and mental disorders;
+- treatment of consequences of an ischemic stroke, such as speech disorders, emotional disorders, treatment for increasing motor and mental activity;

 - treatment of withdrawal syndrome and psycho-organic syndrome in case of chronic alcohol addiction;